-Alcohol flush reaction (also referred to as “Asian flush”) refers to one of many physiological reactions associated with alcohol consumption.
-Simply put, this reaction refers to a red flushing response that typically manifests on one’s face, neck and chest after a few drinks of alcohol.
+Alcohol Flush Reaction refers to one of many physiological reactions associated with alcohol consumption.
+Commonly referred to as Asian flush or Asian glow, this reaction manifests as a red flushing response typically on one’s face, neck and chest after a few drinks of alcohol.
 Given the social nature of alcohol consumption, many sufferers report that these physiological symptoms are also accompanied by feelings of anxiety and embarrassment.

 Given the highly social nature of alcohol consumption in our society, it is no surprise that people who experience the above mentioned symptoms often also feel very embarrassed and anxious when suffering their reactions in public.
 This psychological aspect of Asian flush is more often than not overlooked in place of a purely physiological consideration of its symptoms.

 Think about it.
 Alcohol consumption is generally accepted in most societies as the cornerstone of socializing in a casual and professional context.
 It is a common thing for people to ask each other out for a drink, to have after work drinks, client drinks, birthday drinks, going away drinks, etc. Moreover, it is in these social and professional contexts that people want to look their best and not have to worry about red facial flushing, swelling, headaches, etc.

 This is why sufferers of alcohol flush reaction are usually burdened by a social anxiety that accompanies their embarrassing physiological symptoms.
 It follows that a well rounded consideration of the disorder should incorporate both physiological and psychological aspects of how sufferers are affected.

 People are too often preoccupied with short term symptoms that they seldom stop to think that these reactions could be a warning sign that we are doing far more damage to our well-being than we think.
 This inclination for short sightedness can often lead to the overlooking of long term risks and the development of serious underlying health issues.